mauer9/Pollster/README.md

-# Django Polls project
+# Django Pollster

 from django documentation tutorial

-- Utilizes PostgreSQL
+- DB on PostgreSQL
+- Registration and Authentication